AnjaliiK/Pixel-Penguin/README.md

 # Pixel-Penguin
-an endless runner game where players control a penguin navigating through waves of flying meteors, with escalating difficulty over time
+An endless runner game where players control a penguin navigating through waves of flying meteors, with escalating difficulty over time